MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 Note that while any two single-qubit gates define a two-qubit gate by taking their tensor product, the converse is not true.
 Not all two-qubit gates can be written as the tensor product of single-qubit gates.
 Such a gate is called an entangling gate.
 One example of an entangling gate is the CNOT gate.

+The intuition behind a controlled-not gate can be generalized to arbitrary gates.
+A controlled gate in general is a gate that acts as identity (ie it has no action) unless a specific qubit is $1$.
+We denote a controlled unitary, controlled in this case on the qubit labeled $x$, with a $\Lambda\_x(U)$.
+As an example $\Lambda_0(U) e\_{1}\otimes {\psi}=e\_{1}\otimes U{\psi}$ and $\Lambda\_0(U) e\_{0}\otimes {\psi}=e\_{0}\otimes{\psi}$, where $e\_0$ and $e\_1$ are the computational basis vectors for a single qubit corresponding to the values $0$ and $1$.
+For example, consider the following controlled-$Z$ gate then we can express this as
+$$
+\Lambda\_0(Z)= \begin{bmatrix}1&0&0&0\\\\0&1&0&0\\\\0&0&1&0\\\\0&0&0&-1 \end{bmatrix}=(\boldone\otimes H)\operatorname{CNOT}(\boldone\otimes H).
+$$

+Building controlled unitaries in an efficient manner is a major challenge.
+The simplest way to implement this requires forming a database of controlled versions of fundamental gates and replacing every fundamental gate in the original unitary operation with its controlled counterpart.
+This is often quite wasteful and clever insight often can be used to just replace a few gates with controlled versions to achieve the same impact.
+For this reason, we provide in our framework the ability to perform either the naive method or controlling or allow the user to define a controlled version of the unitary if an optimized hand-tuned version is known.

+Gates can also be controlled using classical information.
+A classically controlled not-gate, for example, is just an ordinary not-gate but it is only applied if a classical bit is $1$ as opposed to a quantum bit.
+In this sense, a classically controlled gate can be thought of as an if statement in the quantum code wherein the gate is applied only in one branch of the code.

-There are infinitely many unitary matrices on two qubits, so we cannot hope to have all possible gates as elementary operations on our quantum computer.
-Instead, we choose a small set of elementary gates that form a universal gate set.
-As before, a gate set is universal if any unitary matrix can be written as a product of gates from this set to arbitrary precision.
+As in the single-qubit case, a two-qubit gate set is universal if any $4\times 4$ unitary matrix can be approximated by a product of gates from this set to arbitrary precision.
 One example of a universal gate set is the Hadamard gate, the T gate, and the CNOT gate.
 By taking products of these gates, we can approximate any unitary matrix on two qubits.

 ## Many-qubit systems